Modern Slavery and Human Trafficking Statement

-Our supply chains include manufacturers of animal products, mainly based in the UK, and other constituents from sources in Mainland Europe.
-A small amount of our products are sourced from South East Asia.
+Our supply chains include manufacturers of animal products, mainly based in the UK and Ireland, and other constituents from sources in Mainland Europe.
+A small amount of our products, in relation to turnover are sourced from South East Asia.

 F W Baker Group operates a strict recruitment policy to ensure that all employees are legally entitled to work in the UK and are committed to safeguarding our employees from exploitation and coercion whilst in our employment.
 These include:

 - Equal Opportunity & Dignity at Work Policy

 - Grievance & Disciplinary procedures, and Bullying at work policies